Derek Anderson (basketball): Professional career

-After that sole season, Anderson was traded to the Portland Trail Blazers on July 25, 2001, along with Steve Kerr for a 2003 2nd round pick (later selected to be Andreas Glyniadakis) and Steve Smith.
+After that sole season, Anderson was traded to the Portland Trail Blazers on July 25, 2001, along with Steve Kerr for a 2003 2nd-round pick (later selected to be Andreas Glyniadakis) and Steve Smith.

 Anderson's NBA career was plagued by injuries.
 In the 2004–2005 season (his final season as a Trail Blazer) he only played in eight of the final 42 games, and missed similar numbers of games in prior seasons.
 On August 3, 2005, he was the first player in the league waived using the so-called "luxury tax amnesty clause" of the 2005 NBA collective bargaining agreement.

 He signed with the Houston Rockets as a free agent on August 22, 2005.
 After playing 20 games for the Rockets (averaging 13.4 points, 5.1 rebounds and 3.3 assists with the team) he was traded to the Miami Heat in exchange for Gerald Fitch on February 23, 2006.
 The Heat had 28 games remaining in the season, with Anderson playing in 23 of them.

 The Heat advanced to the 2006 NBA Finals and defeated the Dallas Mavericks in six games to give Anderson his first and only championship.

 Anderson was waived by the Heat on September 12, 2006, prior to the beginning of the 2006–07 season.
 Several weeks later, on November 28, he signed with the Charlotte Bobcats; Anderson played the final two seasons of his career for the Bobcats.

 Anderson's final NBA game was played on April 5, 2008, in a blowout loss to the Boston Celtics 78 - 101.
 In his final game, Anderson played for five and half minutes and only recorded one rebound as a statistic.

-Personal Life and Family
+Personal life and family

 He is married to his wife, Jamie Anderson.
-The two met in their hometown Louisville, KY.
+The two met in their hometown of Louisville.